mdonabella/mdonabella.github.io/_pages/talks.md

 “Reading Somatic Difference in the Early Caribbean Digital Archive,” Digital Humanities Research Institute, University of Miami, Coral Gables, FL, March 30-31, 2023

-“Resistance Through Poiesis: Responding to Heidegger in the State of Software Ubiquity,” Symposium for English Graduate Students (SEGUE), College at Brockport, NY, February 23, 2019
+“Resistance Through Poiesis: Responding to Heidegger in the State of Software Ubiquity,” Symposium for English Graduate Students (SEGUE), College at Brockport (SUNY), February 23, 2019

 ## Publications
 “Wearable Tech & the Casualization of Biometric Surveillance in Wellness Culture,” *Pulse: The Journal of Science and Culture,* vol. 11, Central European University (2024)